jhmaster2000/elfinfo/README.md

 - a **Section** refers to the various sections stored in the ELF file.
 A section has an address which is always a virtual (VMA) address.
 Each section mainly consists of a name, a type, a virtual memory location, and a size.
-  There are many kinds of sections, but the main ones are those that contain program data (either code or data), symbols, and strings. elfinfo currently parses string and symbol sections.
+  There are many kinds of sections, but the main ones are those that contain program data (either code or data), symbols, and strings. elflib currently parses string and symbol sections.
 - a **Symbol** can refer to many different things, but usually refers to a *function* or *variable* used in code.
   There are also symbols for sections and files.
 Symbols are used for debugging or other analysis and do not affect program execution.
 Symbols are stored in symbol table sections and the names of symbols are stored in string table sections.
 Stored with the symbol is the